piotrmurach/tty-progressbar/README.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Code of Conduct

+Everyone interacting in the TTY::ProgressBar project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/piotrmurach/tty-progressbar/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright

-Copyright (c) 2014-2018 Piotr Murach.
+Copyright (c) 2014 Piotr Murach.
 See LICENSE for further details.